 The South India Paper Mills Ltd is a public limited Company, incorporated under the provisions of the Companies Act, 1956.
+Corporate Identity No. (CIN) of the Company is L85110KA1959PLC001352.
 Equity Shares of the Company are listed on the BSE (Bombay Stock Exchange) in India.
 The Company is engaged in the manufacture of Paper, Paperboards, Cartons and power generation.